MananDhinora/ConwaysGameofLife/README.md

-# ConwaysGameofLife
+# Conway's Game of Life
-COnway's game of life coded in python using tkinter
+Conway's game of life coded in python using tkinter